 Puppies have their own ideas about personal grooming techniques — which may include rolling around on the ground or rubbing their heads or noses in who knows what.

 Every dog looks at bath time in a different way.
 We humans realize that a bath leaves us feeling clean and refreshed, but not all dogs have that same feeling.
 Most dogs are not thrilled when it comes to bath time, however many of them do learn to tolerate it.

 While bathing helps keep the coat clean, healthy and shining, some breeds need good scrub more often than others.
 Basically, that depends on how quickly they get grimy.
 Bathing too frequently will take healthy oils away from the coat and skin, causing itching, scratching and irritation.
 Brushing daily, on a regular basis, will help keep the clean between baths.

-Here at Pets Adviser, we often get asked by first-time pet owners how to give a puppy a bath.
+Here at Petful, we often get asked by first-time pet owners how to give a puppy a bath.
 Well, it’s not rocket science.
 Follow the simple instructions in this article, and you’ll be washing your puppy like a seasoned pro.

 Giving Your Puppy a Bath, in 7 Steps

 The following instructions should help create a harmonious relationship between your canine friend and his caring owner:

 - Using warm water (make sure it is not too hot), fill the tub about knee length.
 Lift your puppy and gently place him — don’t plop him down — in the water.
 Provide a treat, speak to your pup in a calming tone, and let him smell your grooming tools — the comb, brush, clippers, etc.